Sentinel-One/lottie/README.md

 ```

 Save your lottie files in the assets folder and change the `path` param, this way they are copied when building your application.

+Inputs:
+- width: number - if not specified, the player will take 100% of its host.
+- width: height - if not specified, the player will take 100% of its host.
+- options: of type S1LottieConfig mandatory for setting the Lottie player configuration.
+- optimize: boolean, if true, will load the lottie instance animation outside of Angular zone to escape change detection, for better performance.

 Contribute to this project: